 Colin shrugged, realizing they were very close to the thin line that they could never cross, not again.
 “I just told her the truth.
 Andy would have said the same.”

-Comparing himself to her brother–a seeming casual and yet very calculated move.
+Comparing himself to her brother–a seemingly casual and yet very calculated move.
 Mara took the hint with grace.
 “Well, thank you nonetheless.”